 This old family-run hotel dates back to the 1930s and it just oozes character, while also maintaining an impressive level of luxury.
 The hotel is right on the fjord, and from the delicious Norwegian meals served in the restaurant to the old antique Norwegian furnishings, staying here is the perfect way to experience Norway.
 It even has a private beach!

-While this perhaps might not be ideal for people looking for a modern luxury hotel, if you want to experience more of Norwegian culture the Fjærland Fjordstue Hotel could not be more perfect.
+While this perhaps might not be ideal for people looking for a modern luxury hotel (the rooms are tiny) if you want to experience more of Norwegian culture the Fjærland Fjordstue Hotel could not be more perfect.
 Click here to check current rates and availability

 Britannia Hotel in Trondheim